Nelleke20/notebook.pump-it-up/README.md

 ## Introduction
-I started this project to get my hands on using git and doing a small analysis.
+I started this project to start with using git on my personal account en experiment with some notebook settings.

+## Context
 Drivendata.org is a company that hosts online challenges for social data science projects.

-##
-One of the projects included
+One of the projects includes analyzing the workage of waterpumps.

+## Tech
+Git, jupyter-notebooks, venv